 The Dehcho First Nations (DFN) have been in negotiations since late 1990s.
-A number of Agreements between Canada and DFN have been completed and guided the Dehcho Process negotiations.
-Included in these are the Framework Agreement, The 21 Common Ground Principles, the Interim measures Agreement and the Interim Resource Development Agreement.
+A number of Agreements between Canada and DFN have been completed and guided the Dehcho Process Negotiations.
+Included in these are 21 Common Ground Principles, the Framework Agreement, the Interim Measures Agreement, the Interim Resource Development Agreement and Nahanni National Park Reserve.
 Each of these Agreements are available on the Dehcho website.

 There are many unique features of the Dehcho Process.
-First, all negotiations have been held in public.
-Each sessions is open to the public and all documents tabled at the negotiations are posted on the website.
+First, all negotiations have been held in public and open to the public.
+All documents tabled at the negotiations are posted on the website.

 The Framework Agreement lays the foundation for what will be negotiated.
 The 21 Common Ground Principles set some ground rules that have been mutually agreed to by DFN and government.
 Included is an agreement to negotiate public government within the Dehcho Territory.
 This means each community government and the Dehcho Regional government will become the primary government in the Dehcho region for all residents.
 This presents both challenges and advantages.

 The majority of the Agreement in Principle (AiP) is completed and is available for review on the Dehcho website in the “negotiations” section.
 Unfortunately key tough issues remain outstanding ‐ lands and resources and land management.
 DFN talks were sidetracked for the two years prior to devolution being announced while Canada and the GNWT negotiated in secret.
 During that period neither government would discuss any land matters.
 It is worth noting that with all other Northern agreements lands were the first matters addressed.

 Further delays in the Dehcho Process have been experienced during this past year.